-How is the file robots.txt checked?
+How is robots.txt checked?

-When you click the “Check” button, the analyzer will parse the contents of “robots.txt” field line by line and analyze the directives they contain.
-You can also find out whether the robot is going to traverse the pages specified in the “URL list” text box.
+Once you click the Check button, the analyzer parses the content of the robots.txt text field line by line and checks the directives.
+You can also find out whether the robot is going to crawl the pages specified in the URL list field.

 User-agent: Yandex or